biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 > git commit -m 'feat(biome_js_analyze): myRuleName'
 ```

-### Deprecate a rule
+Then push your changes to your forked repository and open a pull request.

-There are occasions when a rule must be deprecated, to avoid breaking changes.
-The reason
+### Sidenote: Deprecating a rule

-of deprecation can be multiple.
+There are occasions when a rule must be deprecated to avoid breaking changes.

-In order to do, the macro allows adding additional field to add the reason for deprecation
+There are different reasons for deprecation, so the `declare_lint_rule!` macro enables you to specify the reason via an additional `deprecated:` field:

 ```rust
 use biome_analyze::declare_lint_rule;